dinodev76/GC-Examples/README.md

 <pre>
     GC-Examples
         .vscode
+        Bin
         CopyBooks
         Data
         Listings
+        Utilities
 </pre>

 5. Run VS Code and select File/Open Folder..., and open the above GC-Examples folder to get started.
 It is important to do the Open Folder instead of opening individual files!

 ## Running the example programs

+1. **BLDFILES**: This programs reads a line sequential file and copies the contents to new indexed and relative output files.

+    To compile and run it from VS Code, click on BLDFILES.cob and select Terminal/Run Task.../Compile and Run Selected Program.

-1. **RDWADJST**: This program adjusts the Record Descriptor Word (RDW) on variable length record files, to support uploading and downloading such files to/from an IBM mainframe.
+2. **RDWADJST**: This program adjusts the Record Descriptor Word (RDW) on variable length record files, to support uploading and downloading such files to/from an IBM mainframe.
 GnuCOBOL expects RDWs to have a record length excluding the RDW while the mainframe RDWs have a record length including the RDW, i.e. the GnuCOBOL RDW record length is 4 less than the mainframe.

     To compile and run it from VS Code, select Terminal/Run Task.../Compile and Run RDWADJST.